dgstack/dgstack.github.io/_posts/blog/Java/2016-12-02-Spring-Security-Boot-With-Strompath.md

 ### IndexController.java

-This rest controller or rest API free to use or we can say it a public API and user dont need to authenticated by stormpath.
+This rest controller or rest API free to use or we can say it a public API and user don't need to be authenticated by stormpath.

 ```java
 @RestController